 Use adaptogens for improved focus and stress reduction

-The Power Day supplement helps to improve focus and reduce stress.
+NoordCode's Power Day supplement supports your energy and balance when stressed in the afternoon.
 Therefore, it is a smart tool to have on hand when you feel an energy dip coming on.
-The herbs Rhodiola and Panax ginseng in the supplement are substances that help you find balance.
+The herbs in the supplement are substances that help you find balance.
 They support the body in changing situations, such as fatigue or stress.
 They give calmness in times of stress and focus in times of fatigue.
 You can use these herbs during the day.

 You make the supplement's effect extra effective if you apply the above-mentioned tips, such as avoiding fast carbohydrates during the day, at the same time.